axu2/feral-interactive-mac-controllers/README.md

 If your Xbox controller isn't detected by Mac at all via Bluetooth, you need to update the controller firmware via an Xbox or the Windows Xbox Accessories app.

-## Known Supported Games
-* Tomb Raider (2013)
-* Rise of the Tomb Raider
-* Shadow of the Tomb Raider
-* Life is Strange
-* Life is Strange 2
-* Sleeping Dogs
-* Bioshock Remastered
-* Bioshock 2 Remastered

-Feel free to open a PR adding to the list of supported games!
-All feral ports should work but adding to the list makes search engine optimization easier.

 ## Support Email Text (plist file attachment in repo)

 The Xbox One controller was not available at the time of development of our Mac version of the game, so I have attached a file to this email that will add support for it.
 Please first download this file and carry out the following steps: